pivotal-anz/ci-ultimate/UsingConcourse.md

 ## Concourse at AWS

-A concourse instance is running on AWS at ec2-54-86-210-135.compute-1.amazonaws.com.
+A concourse instance is already setup at AWS at ec2-52-91-98-156.compute-1.amazonaws.com.

+> To create an instance, use the EC2 dashboard to create a new instance (click `Launch Instance`).
+Next, on the left, select > Community AMIs, enter `Concourse` in the search box, hit `Enter` and select one of the existing Concourse images - we used > `concourse-0.61.0` for the instance referred to in these notes.

 1. You can access the dashboard at http://52.91.98.156:8080 or http://ec2-52-91-98-156.compute-1.amazonaws.com:8080.